This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 The housing of the alpine binoculars should be made of a durable plastic or aluminum alloy that is covered with rubber armoring for grip and protection against shock.

 Alpine binoculars must of course be waterproof.
-Make sure that “O-ring sealed” is mentioned in the specification.
+Make sure that “O-ring sealed” and IPX7 is mentioned in the specification.
 This ensures that no water can get in and internal fogging won’t be a problem even with sudden temperature fluctuations.

 Handling and viewing comfort

-So that using the binoculars is not only fun but also provides the best optical performance, individual adjustment options are essential.
+So that using binoculars is not only fun but also provides the best optical performance, individual adjustment options are essential.